Guyana Offshore

 Searching for oil and gas in the deep waters off Guyana’s shore comes with devastating effects for marine life.19229 The geophysical surveys to understand the location and the extent of oil and gas deposits include methods that strongly impact marine species.
 The Center for Biological Diversity describes the effects of seismic surveys: “Offshore oil and gas exploration uses deafening seismic surveys that generate the loudest humanmade sounds in the ocean, short of those made by explosives.
 Seismic testing involves blasting the seafloor with high-powered air every 10 seconds and measuring the echoes with long tubes to map offshore oil and gas reserves.
 These blasts disturb, injure and kill marine wildlife around the clock for years on end.”[27]

 ExxonMobil and other oil companies continue to explore for oil and gas off the coast of Guyana.
-The company’s self-proclaimed goal is to drill 20 exploration wells over the course of 2022 and 2023.12385 The exploration is likely to result in grave harm to rare sperm whales and other marine animals.
+The company has secured authorization to drill 35 more exploration wells in Stabroek between 2023 and 2027.12385 The exploration is likely to result in grave harm to rare sperm whales and other marine animals.
 It can disturb their migration pathways as well as their feeding and breeding habits.
 All of this is happening despite the global energy market’s irreversible shift to renewable energy, and the International Energy Agency (IEA)’s warning that there should be no new oil production.19229

 What Happened to Guyana’s Benefits?

-Guyana’s former government negotiated contracts that shifted all the risks to Guyana and all the benefits to ExxonMobil, Hess and CNOOC.[28]12387 It is not surprising that the contract conditions are so one-sided.
-The government secretly accepted a signing bonus of USD 18 million from ExxonMobil and illegally placed it in a secret account.12389
+Guyana’s former government negotiated contracts that shifted all the risks to Guyana and all the benefits to ExxonMobil, Hess and CNOOC.[28]12387 It is not surprising that the contractual conditions are so one-sided.
+The former president secretly accepted a signing bonus of USD 18 million from ExxonMobil and illegally placed it in a secret account.12389

 The Stabroek Production Sharing Agreement with the Guyanese government is highly favorable to ExxonMobil, CNOOC and Hess.[30][31]
 The government has actually admitted that the agreement is weak.12393 The Vice-President, in his former role of Leader of the Opposition, denounced the contract as one that would harm Guyana but has since become its staunch defender.1922912397 The Production Sharing Agreement exempts ExxonMobil, Hess and CNOOC from paying significant annual income taxes.12399 It also dictates that Guyana first has to pay all of ExxonMobil's development costs before it gets its share of the profit.[33]12401 Guyana’s contract with ExxonMobil is structured in such a way that the company can continue to charge Guyana for every newly developed oil field and for every failure such as a dry well.
 While the companies cash in, many people in Guyana are becoming poorer.12403 With prices increasing, families have to decide whether to pay for food, electricity or childcare.12405